sethjones348/sam-fit/ai-guides/OG_IMAGE_GUIDE.md

    - [og-image.vercel.app](https://og-image.vercel.app/)
    - [Canva](https://www.canva.com/) - Create a 1200x630px design
    - [Figma](https://www.figma.com/) - Design and export
-2. Use the SamFit branding:
+2. Use the WODsApp branding:
    - Background: Black gradient (#000000 to #1a1a1a)
    - Logo: "SAM" in white, "FIT" in CrossFit red (#E11931)
    - Font: Oswald (bold, large)